 Chair, Mr Robert Cornall AO

 From 2000 to 2008, Mr Cornall was the Secretary of the Attorney-General's Department.
-Since 2008, Mr Cornall has undertaken a number of different projects and appointments from the Australian Government.
+Since 2008, Mr Cornall has undertaken a number of different projects and appointments for the Australian Government.

 Between 1995 and 2000, Mr Cornall was Managing Director of Victoria Legal Aid and from 1987 to 1995 the Executive Director and Secretary of the Law Institute of Victoria.